 Research has already linked indoor tanning to an increased risk of cutaneous squamous cell carcinoma — a type of skin cancer.
 However, until now, scientists did not know how the frequency and duration of use affect the risk.

 To date, only very few studies have investigated whether UVR from indoor tanning also increases the risk of SCC.

 The few studies that have investigated SCC and indoor tanning have concluded that this activity may increase the risk of SCC.

 However, so far, scientists have not investigated whether indoor tanning increases SCC risk in a dose-dependent fashion.
 In other words, it is unclear whether using tanning beds more frequently and over longer periods increases the likelihood of developing SCC.

-A recent study, the findings of which appear in JAMA Dermatology, set out to answer this question.
+A recent study, the findings of which appear in

 The scientists — from various universities and institutes in Norway, the United Kingdom, and Australia — took data from 159,419 women, all of whom were born between 1927–1963 and participated in the Norwegian Women and Cancer study, which ran from 1991–2015.